BillJr99/Ursinus-CS474/_pages/ProgrammingAssignments/asmt-autogenai.md

 ## Part 2 - Developing Your own AI Solution

 Using the AutoGen AI Studio or the AutoGen library, create a custom agent with skills for a personalized solution (for example, a "virtual academic advisor," or a programming tutor, etc.).

+You may select from this non-exhaustive list of possibilities:

+* A tutor for Introduction to Java students
+* A video game that does not feature text-based signifier instructions
+* Learning another language

+Utilize the psychological triggers in the Nir Eyal book Hooked to develop your system, and document your strategic approach.
+Test your program with classmates and time how long they are incentivized to remain in the system.

+I strongly recommend running your program with your classmates to obtain feedback.
+Pay particular attention to the way in which they use the program, and look for "mistakes" that they make along the way.
+Don't tell them anything, but consider instead that these "mistakes" may be ambiguities in your program that you can address.
+Obtain feedback from them at the end, and document and consider it in any revisions you might make.

-Write up a tutorial to re-create your solution, and ask another student to execute queries against your chatbot.
-Record which queries they execute and your responses, and discuss ways in which you could add additional personalization capabilities to your solution.
-In addition reflect upon the ethical considerations of using your solution.
+In addition to your implementation, be sure to include a LaTeX design report in academic journal format (you can use [Overleaf](https://www.overleaf.com/) for this purpose) that describes your initial design, rationale, stakeholder evaluation, and any subsequent revisions you made from your stakeholder input.
+Ask another student to execute queries against your chatbot., and record which queries they execute and your responses, and discuss ways in which you could add additional personalization capabilities to your solution.

+Write up a tutorial to re-create your solution.
+In addition, reflect upon the ethical considerations of using your solution.
 For example, what could go wrong by replacing a faculty advisor with a virtual one; does this mean one should not use a virtual advising solution at all?